minimumnz/parse_pocket/README.md

 *Warning:*
+1. It is slow.
-1. For many pages it will fail.
+2. For many pages it will fail.
 I have a separate script to fetch Twitter links but this requires API access.
-2. Many times the summaries, and entities it generates are suboptimal :)
+3. Many times the summaries, and entities it generates are suboptimal :)
-3. The generated JSON will somtimes be incorrect and not upload to Roam.
+4. The generated JSON will somtimes be incorrect and not upload to Roam.

 If you're still not discouraged: